 Ready to order your custom return address stamp?
 Have you picked out the perfect design, but aren’t sure if you’ve properly filled out your address information?
 We are here to help.
 We want to provide you with a guide that clears up all your pluralization and possession confusion.

-The first thing to understand is that you will NOT BE USING ANY apostrophes.
+The first thing to understand is that you will NOT use any apostrophes.
 Next, you can decide if you want to change your last name from singular to plural.
 You may want to leave your last name as is.
 However, you may want to change it to plural to make it clear you are referring to your new spouse or the whole family.
 If you decide to make it plural, you want to make sure you do this correctly.

 Here is your basic guide for changing your last name from singular to plural.